 In Alice 19th, Darva was originally Master Lotsuan's disciple.

-In Soul Eater, Asura was Shinigami's apprentice until he went insane and threatened to destroy the world, and had to be sealed away.
+In Soul Eater, Asura was Shinigami's apprentice and as it turns out, son until he went insane and threatened to destroy the world, and had to be sealed away.

 Orochimaru was the Third Hokage's student, considered the village's best ninja when he was in Konoha and 'good' enough to cry when Dan died.
 Then got fed up with things and left for his various evil deeds.
 The Third Hokage notes that he always suspected something was amiss about Orochimaru, so it's unclear when exactly he turned evil, even if he was evil before he left the village (around the time the Third Hokage chose Minato for the position of Fourth Hokage largely because Orochimaru was untrustworthy.)